ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 > To put it simply, "declarative configuration" means that users only need to declare the results they want.
 For example, you declare that you want to replace the i3 window manager with sway, then Nix will help you achieve the goal.
 You don't need to worry about the underlying details (such as which packages sway needs to install, which i3-related packages need to be uninstalled, which system configuration or environment variables need to be adjusted for sway, what adjustments need to be made to the Sway parameters if an Nvidia graphics card is used, etc.), Nix will automatically handle these details for the user(prerequisite: if the sway's nix packages are designed properly...).

-The Linux distribution built on top of the Nix package manager, NixOS, can be simply described as "OS as Code", which describes the entire operating system's state using declarative Nix configuration files.
+NixOS, the Linux distribution built on top of the Nix package manager, can be simply described as "OS as Code", which describes the entire operating system's state using declarative Nix configuration files.

-NixOS's configuration only manages the system-level state, the user's HOME directory is not under its control.
+the configuration of NixOS manages only the system-level state, user's HOME directory is not under its control.
 Another important community project, [home-manager](https://github.com/nix-community/home-manager), filled this gap, home-manager is designed to manage user-level packages & HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**(ideally).

-Due to Nix's declarative and reproducible features, Nix is not only used to manage desktop environments but also widely used to manage development and compilation environments, cloud virtual machines, and container image construction.
+Due to Nix's declarative and reproducible, Nix is not only used to manage desktop environments but also widely used to manage development and compilation environments, cloud virtual machines, and container image construction.
 [NixOps](https://github.com/NixOS/nixops) from the Nix official and [deploy-rs](https://github.com/serokell/deploy-rs) from the community are both operations tools based on Nix.

 > Since there are numerous files in the home directory with varying behaviors, it is impossible to version control all of them due to the high cost.
 Generally, only some important configuration files are managed using home-manager, and other files that need to be backed up can be backed up and synchronized using rsync/synthing, or use tools like [btrbk](https://github.com/digint/btrbk) to take snapshots of the home directory.